Crime in Cambodia: Corruption

 The rate of corruption in Cambodia is high; one source goes on to describe the situation as "nothing less than obscene".
 Corruption is considered a large expense to the Cambodian government.
 The Cambodian police force is known to inappropriately use violence in certain cases.
 The misuse of ferocity has raised concerns from the Human Rights Watch.
 Petty crime is common, with tourist areas often targeted.
 This includes snatch theft and pick-pocketing.
 Perpetrators are usually stricken with poverty, and as a result are driven to steal from foreigners with the knowledge that they bring about a significant amount of money and other valuable items.
 Owing to the easy accessibility of arms, armed robbery also occurs.

 Fraud

-Tens of thousands of Asians from different countries have been lured to casinos and resorts in Cambodia (but also Laos and Myanmar).
-These victimes would then be forced to work in illegal online-gambling or scamming outfits.
-These illegal operations are organised by ethnic-Chinese gangs that sometimes collaborate with local counterparts.
+Tens of thousands of Asians from different countries have been lured to casinos and resorts in Cambodia, and also to Laos and Myanmar.
+These victims are then forced to work in illegal online-gambling or online scam operations.